 - Drink a minimum of eight 8-ounce glasses of water each day.
 Airport food, sitting on a plane, jet lag – all contribute to bloat.
 The best way to fight it is to stay hydrated.
 Also, If you will be drinking alcohol at business mixers, drink a lot of water between events.
 In fact, thirst is one of your body’s most powerful instincts.
 Medically, dehydration is defined as a 5% increase in the concentration of solutes in your blood.
 (Often this can be more conveniently detected based on short-term weight loss.)
 Thirst sets in at about 2%, so you’ll always feel strong thirst setting in long before you’re dehydrated.
 It is also not true that dark urine indicates dehydration.

 - Stretch in the morning and evening, especially if you’ve been sitting all day.
-Travelers need to periodically flex and stretch the hamstrings and hip flexors, the muscle at the upper part of the leg that connects into the pelvis.
-You can employ few yoga postures that you can do on your long flight that will help release your stress in your muscles and prevent fatigue.
-Effective yoga poses in your seat while travelling include ankle bends, toe stretches, aswini mudra, sitting chest expander, camel (kneeling in front of your seat), sitting side stretch, mountain, arm lift, modified neck rolls, eye exercises, shoulder shrugs, finger exercises, the blade, posture clasp, sitting abdominal lift, sitting sponge and the alternate nostril breath for relaxation.
+Travelers need to periodically flex and stretch the hamstrings and hip flexors, the muscle at the upper part of the leg that connects to the pelvis.
+You can employ a few yoga postures that you can do on your long flight that will help release the stress in your muscles and prevent fatigue.
+Effective yoga poses in your seat while traveling include ankle bends, toe stretches, Ashwini mudra, sitting chest expander, camel (kneeling in front of your seat), sitting side stretch, mountain, arm lift, modified neck rolls, eye exercises, shoulder shrugs, finger exercises, the blade, posture clasp, sitting abdominal lift, sitting sponge and the alternate nostril breath for relaxation.

 - Pack snacks: bananas and apples, yogurt, protein bars.
 You can make meal replacement shakes in your room.
-No, you don’t need a blender, just a container with a tight fitting lid, large enough to shake the contents.
-If you constantly munch on chips, you will not only add emptycalories, but also excess salt, which will make you thirsty and will not satisfy your hunger.
-Instead, substitute these with nuts or energy/protein bars that are not too high on sugar.
+No, you don’t need a blender, just a container with a tight-fitting lid, large enough to shake the contents.
+If you constantly munch on chips, you will not only add empty calories but also excess salt, which will make you thirsty and will not satisfy your hunger.
+Instead, substitute these with nuts or energy/protein bars that are not too high in sugar.